Amalie Thestrup: Career

 In July 2020, Thestrup signed for newly relegated Championship club Liverpool.
 On 25 May 2021, she left Liverpool upon the expiry of her contract, having scored only four goals in 17 league appearances.

-In January 2023, she joined West Ham United on loan from PSV for the remainder of the 2022/23 WSL season.
+In January 2023, she joined West Ham United on loan from PSV for the remainder of the 2022–23 WSL season.

-Having joined Bristol City in August 2023, Thestrup was the top goalscorer for the club during their 2023-24 season in the Women's Super League, scoring nine times during the campaign.
+Having joined Bristol City in August 2023, Thestrup was the top goalscorer for the club during their 2023–24 season in the Women's Super League, scoring nine times during the campaign.

 Following the expiry of her contract with Bristol City, on 28 August 2025, it was announced that Thestrup had signed for Women's Super League 2 side Charlton Athletic.
+She scored a hat-trick in a 10–0 fourth round FA Cup win over Swindon Town on 18 January 2026.

+On 26 June 2026, Thestrup was announced at Brøndby IF.